Death Train: Locations

-Film rights were bought by USA Pictures, an off shot of the USA Network.
+Film rights were bought by USA Pictures, an offshoot of the USA Network.
 They would make films for screening on the USA Network in the US but which could be shown theatrically in other territories.
 Death Train was the first in a slate of four pictures.

 It was the first project Brosnan made following the death of his wife.
 In Brosnan's words: "It's boy's own adventure.
 It's everything I've wanted to do - run along the top of trains, shoot guns and climb in and out of helicopters".

 The film was shot entirely on location in Slovenia and at Jadran Film Studios, Zagreb, Croatia as a co-production between Yorkshire International Films Ltd., and Jadran Film.
 Filming finished by June 1992.
-The country was in turmoil at the time due to the Yugoslavian wars.
+The country was in turmoil at the time due to the Yugoslav Wars.
 Brosnan said it was "a heightened exhilaration in a lot of ways because the hotel we were staying in was overrun by soldiers.
-The combat outfits that we wore were just like the Croatian army, which seems to be a hodgepodge of uniforms.
+The combat outfits that we wore were just like the Croatian Army, which seems to be a hodgepodge of uniforms.
 At times, going to work was like going to the front because it was very tough (to shoot)".

 Reception

-The film was popular at the box office in England but debuted in the US on the USA Network.
+The film was popular at the box office in the United Kingdom, but debuted in the United States on the USA Network.